ClementTsang/ClementTsang/README.md

 ### Hi there!

-Here's where I tackle an ever-increasing pile of projects.
+Here's where I'm usually tackling a seemingly ever-increasing pile of projects.
 Currently, I find myself mostly tackling Rust-based projects, though
 I always enjoy trying out other languages/tech and exploring new stuff.

 ---